robin-raymond/zax.io/flow-control.md

 #### Using `each` / `in` to iterate over a type's values

 The `each` keyword can be used to iterate over all variables contained in a type.
-A repeatable code block that follows an `each` keyword will be re-compiled per subtype to ensure that different subtypes remain compile time strict.
+A repeatable code block that follows an `each` keyword will be re-compiled per subtype to ensure that different subtypes remain compile-time strict.

 ````zax
 print final : ()(...) = {